llkats/limni/README.md

-# Stream
+# Limni

-A small river.
+A lake.
 Personal replacement for Twitter.
 A central place for me to dump thoughts, photos, shitposts, share other social media posts, and whatever else I want to use it for.

 ## Name ideas
 This is important.